 Double click an operatory to edit, or click Add to add a new operatory.

 - Op Name: The title of the operatory in the Appointment schedule.
 Titles longer than one line automatically wrap to a second line.
-Titles longer than two lines will be cut off.
+Titles longer than two lines are cut off.

 - The background color of the operatory name is based on the default provider's appointment color (Edit Provider Window).
 If there is no provider set for the operatory, the background color is gray.